 At August 17, 2020, our net tangible book deficit was \$35,266, or approximately \$(0.01) per share of common stock.
-After giving effect to the sale of 12,500,000 shares of Class A common stock included in the units we are offering by this prospectus (or 14,375,000 shares of Class A common stock if the underwriters' over-allotment option is exercised in full), the sale of the private placement warrants and the deduction of underwriting commissions and estimated expenses of this offering, our pro forma net tangible book value at August 17, 2020 would have been \$5,000,004, or approximately \$1.26 per share (or \$1.11 per share if the underwriters' over-allotment option is exercised in full), representing an immediate increase in net tangible book value (as decreased by the value of the approximately 11,648,241 shares of Class A common stock that may be redeemed for cash, or 13,458,265 shares of Class A common stock if the underwriters' over-allotment option is exercised in full) of \$1.27 per share (or \$1.12 per share if the underwriters' over-allotment option is exercised in full) of \$1.27 per share (or \$1.12 per share if the underwriters' over-allotment option is exercised in full) of \$1.27 per share (or \$1.12 per share if the underwriters' over-allotment option is exercised in full).
-The number of shares that may be redeemed may exceed the 11,648,241 share and the option is exercised in full).
-The number of shares that may be redeemed may exceed the 11,648,241 share amount (or 13,458,265 shares if the underwriters' over-allotment option is exercised in full).
-The number of shares that may be redeemed may exceed the 11,648,241 share amount (or 13,458,265 shares if the underwriters' over-allotment option is exercised in full) so long as it would not cause our net tangible assets to be less than \$5,000,001 either immediately prior to or upon consummation of our initial business combination.
+After giving effect to the sale of 12,500,000 shares of Class A common stock included in the units we are offering by this prospectus (or 14,375,000 shares of Class A common stock if the underwriters' over-allotment option is exercised in full), the sale of the private placement warrants and the deduction of underwriting commissions and estimated expenses of this offering, our pro forma net tangible book value at August 17, 2020 would have been \$5,000,004, or approximately \$1.26 per share (or \$1.11 per share if the underwriters' over-allotment option is exercised in full), representing an immediate increase in net tangible book value (as decreased by the value of the approximately 11,664,723 shares of Class A common stock that may be redeemed for cash, or 13,474,098 shares of Class A common stock if the underwriters' over-allotment option is exercised in full) of \$1.27 per share (or \$1.12 per share if the underwriters' over-allotment option is exercised in full) to our initial stockholders as of the date of this prospectus and dilution to public stockholders from this offering will be \$8.74 per share (or \$8.89 if the underwriters' over-allotment option is exercised in full).
+The number of shares that may be redeemed may exceed the 11,664,723 share amount (or 13,474,098 shares if the underwriters' over-allotment option is exercised in full) so long as it would not cause our net tangible assets to be less than \$5,000,001 either immediately prior to or upon consummation of our initial business combination.